apache/samza/docs/_case-studies/linkedin.md

 Any service that wants to send out a notification to members writes its request to a Kafka topic, which ATC later reads from.
 The ATC platform comprises of three components:

-- **Partitioner**: _Partitioners_ read incoming communication requests from Kafka, perform some basic filtering and then re-partition them by userId.
+- **Partitioner**: _Partitioners_ read incoming communication requests from Kafka and uniformly distribute them by the hash of the userId and notification-type.
 - **Pipeline**:

 Handle partitioned communication requests which performs aggregation and consults with the relevance model to determine delivery time